learnlatex/learnlatex.github.io/it/index.md

 <h2 class="heading__toc" id="toc">Lezioni</h2>

-<p class="paragraph__toc">We have included a <b>More on this topic</b> page for each lesson.
+<p class="paragraph__toc">Abbiamo incluso una pagina <b>Di più sull'argomento</b> per ogni lezione.
 This extra information is there to support you when you need the detail, but should not get in your way if you don't.</p>

 {% include toc-lessons.html prefix="it/lesson" %}